 Gains and losses on disposal of an item of property, plant and equipment are determined by comparing the proceeds from disposal with the carrying amount of property, plant and equipment and are recognised through profit or loss.
-When revalued assets are sold, the amounts included in the revaluation reserve are transferred to retained earnings.

 Purchased software that is integral to the functionality of the related equipment is capitalised as part of that equipment.